 Terms Description Abridged Prospectus Abridged Prospectus means a memorandum containing such salient features of a Prospectus as may be specified by SEBI in this behalf Acknowledgement Slip The slip or document issued by the Designated Intermediary to an Applicant as proof of registration of the Application Allotment Issue of the Equity Shares pursuant to the Issue to the successful applicants Allotment Advice Note or advice or intimation of Allotment sent to the Bidders who have been allotted Equity Shares after the Basis of Allotment has been approved by the Designated Stock Exchanges Allotment/Allot/Allotted Unless the context otherwise requires, allotment of Equity Shares offered pursuant to the Fresh Issue pursuant to successful Bidders.
-Allottee (s) The successful applicant to whom the Equity Shares are being / have been issued Anchor Investor A Qualified Institutional Buyer, applying under the Anchor Investor Portion in accordance with the requirements specified in the SEBI ICDR Regulations and the Red Herring Prospectus and who has Bid for an amount of at least ₹ 200 lakhs.
-Anchor Investor Allocation Price Rs. [•]/- per equity share i.e. the price at which Equity Shares were made available for allocation to the Anchor Investors in terms of the Red Herring Prospectus and the Prospectus, which was decided by our Company in consultation with the Book Running Lead Manager during the Anchor Investor Bid/ Issue Period.
-Anchor Investor Application Form The application form used by an Anchor Investor to make a Bid in the Anchor Investor Portion and which was considered as an application for Allotment in terms of the Red Herring Prospectus and the Prospectus Anchor Investor Bid/ Issue Period [•], being one working day prior to the Bid/ Issue Opening Date, on which Bids by Anchor Investors was submitted and allocation to the Anchor Investors was completed.
-Anchor Investor Issue Price Rs. [•]/- per equity share being the final price at which the Equity Shares will be Allotted to the Anchor Investors in terms of the Red Herring Prospectus and the Prospectus.
-Anchor Investor Portion Up to 60% of the QIB Portion consisting of [•] Equity Shares which were allocated by our Company, in consultation with the Book Running Lead Manager, to the Anchor Investors on a discretionary basis in accordance with the SEBI (ICDR)
+Allottee (s) The successful applicant to whom the Equity Shares are being / have been issued Anchor Investor A Qualified Institutional Buyer, applying under the Anchor Investor Portion in accordance with the requirements specified in the SEBI ICDR Regulations and the Prospectus and who has Bid for an amount of at least ₹ 200 lakhs.
+Anchor Investor Allocation Rs.
+33/- per equity share i.e. the price at which Equity Shares were made available Price for allocation to the Anchor Investors in terms of the Prospectus, which was decided by our Company in consultation with the Book Running Lead Manager during the Anchor Investor Bid/ Issue Period.
+Anchor Investor Application The application form used by an Anchor Investor to make a Bid in the Anchor Form Investor Portion and which was considered as an application for Allotment in terms of the Prospectus Anchor Investor Bid/ Issue January 12, 2024, being one working day prior to the Bid/ Issue Opening Date, on Period which Bids by Anchor Investors was submitted and allocation to the Anchor Investors was completed.
+Anchor Investor Issue Price Rs.
+33/- per equity share being the final price at which the Equity Shares was Allocated to the Anchor Investors in terms of the Prospectus.
+Anchor Investor Portion Up to 60% of the QIB Portion consisting of 17,00,000 Equity Shares which were allocated by our Company, in consultation with the Book Running Lead Manager, to the Anchor Investors on a discretionary basis in accordance with the SEBI (ICDR) Regulations.